gphat/gphat.github.io/resilience.md

 In 2019 I joined [SignalFx](https://www.signalfx.com), later [acquired by Splunk](https://www.signalfx.com/blog/signalfx-signs-definitive-agreement-to-be-acquired-by-splunk/) and researched resilience engineering and it's precursors to inform the design of products, organizations, and tooling.
 In 2021 I joined [Jeli](https://www.jeli.io), later acquired by [PagerDuty](https://www.pagerduty.com), to work on [incident analysis](https://www.jeli.io/howie-the-post-incident-guide/) so that organizations can more easily learn from their work.

-Most recently I founded Oilcan and created [Hotpot](https://www.hotpot.works).
+Most recently I co-founded Oilcan and created [Hotpot](https://www.hotpot.works).

 # Writing